Aquila96/MCS-Project/README.md

 ## How to run it

-Simply Run the model using
+Simply run the model using

 ```python main.py```